jiajingchen/jiajingchen.github.io/_posts/2020-11-30-post-lisp-little-schemer-part-1.md

 {: .text-justify}

+- A little quiz here:
-- Using recursion, could you write your own function for `rember` (remove the first occurance of the given atom from the given list)?
+By using recursion, can you write your own definition for function `rember` (remove the first occurance of the given atom from the given list)?